miscanthus

 Don't compare this to pampas grass.
 Pampas grass leaves can flop over other plants and drag on the ground; it has very large stems that are hard to cut through in the cold season.

-The images above show the seasonal changes and color of Miscanthus sinensis.
+The images show seasonal changes and color of Miscanthus sinensis.
 In spring, it grows new stems / leaves.
 About October, the seed heads appear as mauve.
 A golden winter color develops in November to December.
 By January or February, you may decide to cut the plant back.
+We used to cut ours back to 6", but now cut to 24" so the groomed stems add character and fill a small shrub's worth of space until the next growing season..

 At least in most of western Oregon and western Washington, the plants don't present a germination and weed seedling problem.

 After the plant reaches about 1' in diameter, it may be better to divide it with an ax, slicing down the middle.
 It's a bit firm for a shovel, and may hurt feet and ankles.
 But an axe will slice right through.
-The shovel - sharpened - works fine around the perimeter.
+The shovel, sharpened, works fine around the perimeter circle..